General knowledge says that there are seven continents on Earth namely Asia, Europe, Africa, North America, South America, Australia and Antarctica.

-The study has been in GSA Today and states that "Zealandia", which was once part of the long lost ancient supercontinent called Gondwana, is a 4.9 million square kilometre slab of continental crust situated Southwest of the Pacific Ocean.
+The study is featured in GSA Today and states that Zealandia, which was once part of the long-lost ancient supercontinent called Gondwana, is a 4.9-million-square-kilometer slab of continental crust situated southwest of the Pacific Ocean.

-The research was conducted by 11 researchers namely, Nick Mortimer, Hamish J. Campbell, Andy J. Tulloch, Peter R. King, Vaughan M. Stagpoole, Ray A. Wood, Mark S. Rattenbury, Rupert Sutherland, Chris J. Adams, Julien Collot and Maria Seton
+The study was conducted by 11 researchers namely, Nick Mortimer, Hamish J. Campbell, Andy J. Tulloch, Peter R. King, Vaughan M. Stagpoole, Ray A. Wood, Mark S. Rattenbury, Rupert Sutherland, Chris J. Adams, Julien Collot and Maria Seton.

-The term "Zealandia" was first coined by Bruce Luyendyk a geophysicist at the University of California, Santa Barbara in 1995.
+The term Zealandia was first coined in 1995 by Bruce Luyendyk, a geophysicist at the University of California, Santa Barbara.

-However, according to Luyendyk, the name was given to describe New Zealand, New Caledonia and a collection of submerged pieces and slices of crust which were a part of the Gondwana supercontinent.
+However, according to Luyendyk, the name was given to describe New Zealand, New Caledonia, and a collection of submerged pieces and slices of crust which were part of the Gondwana supercontinent.

 The researchers went a bit further and decided to re-examine Luyendyk's idea by decoding the existing evidence under four basic criteria.
-The criteria are referred by the geologists to deem a slab of rock as a continent.
+The geologists referred to a number of criteria to deem a slab of rock as a continent.